PostHog/posthog.com/contents/tutorials/fake-door-test.md

 This tutorial shows you how to set up a fake door test with PostHog.
 We'll build a basic app, set up a fake door test, and then implement surveys to get more feedback.

-> **Warning:** Fake door tests come with risks.
-Showing users something that doesn't exist yet could disappoint them and hurt your reputation.
+> **Note:** Fake door tests have risks.
+Showing users something non-existent could disappoint them and hurt your reputation.
 Make sure to be honest and transparent with users about what you are doing.

 ## Creating an app and adding PostHog